AliceUwase/DSA-HW-SparseMatrix/README.md

 # DSA-HW-SparseMatrix

-This project implements a custom Python solution for representing and performing fundamental operations (addition, subtraction, and multiplication) on sparse matrices.
-The implementation focuses on memory and runtime optimization by storing only non-zero elements, adhering to strict guidelines against using standard built-in libraries for core functionalities like pattern matching.
+This program is representing and performing fundamental operations (addition, subtraction, and multiplication) on sparse matrices.
+The implementation focuses on memory and runtime optimization by storing only non-zero elements.

 ## Features